An Excerpt from active measures: part ii

 In an instant, his name was on all their lips.
 “Mohandis!
 Mohandis!”

 Hatem leaned into Taghavi’s shoulder, a beaming smile across his face.
 “They love you, sayyidi!” he exclaimed against the roar of thousands of voices.
-The other officers and chieftains looked out over the men in stunned silence.
+The other officers and chieftains watched in stunned silence.

 Taghavi had no words to describe the pride he felt then.
 He wiped a tear from his eye, listening as they chanted for him.